Bone Cancer Treatment

 Symptoms in various body areas:

-• Symptoms of bone cancer in the pelvis: Bone cancer in the pelvis can cause pain, swelling, reduced mobility, and limping, significantly affecting the individual's quality of life.• Symptoms of bone cancer in the leg: Symptoms in the leg include pain, swelling, and fractures due to weakened bones, leading to mobility issues and limping.
+Symptoms of bone cancer in the leg: Symptoms in the leg include pain, swelling, and fractures due to weakened bones, leading to mobility issues and limping.

-• Symptoms of bone cancer in the foot: Common symptoms in the ankle and foot include lumps, swelling, fractures, joint pain, and general pain.
+Symptoms of bone cancer in the foot: Common symptoms in the ankle and foot include lumps, swelling, fractures, joint pain, and general pain.

-• Symptoms of bone cancer in the back: When back pain is caused by a tumor in the spine, it typically starts gradually and worsens over time.
+Symptoms of bone cancer in the back: When back pain is caused by a tumor in the spine, it typically starts gradually and worsens over time.
 The pain does not improve with rest and may intensify at night, manifesting as sharp or shock-like pain in the upper or lower back, potentially radiating to the legs, chest, or other areas of the body.

-• Symptoms of knee cancer: The most common symptoms include:
+Symptoms of knee cancer: The most common symptoms include:

 o Bone Pain: Pain may start intermittently and worsen at night.
 Over time, it can become constant and increase with activity, causing some individuals to limp.